 On August 21, 2010, he completed the sale of the CPL, to the Singaporean investment firm WoLong Ventures, Ltd. Subsequently, The CPL moved its headquarters and operations to China.

-Munoz also had a small acting role in the film Striking Range with Lou Diamond Phillips and Yancy Butler, and he's been the subject of several documentaries, including American Gamer and G4M3RS.
+Munoz also had an acting role in the film Striking Range with Lou Diamond Phillips and Yancy Butler, and he's been the subject of several documentaries, including American Gamer and G4M3RS.
 Munoz wrote the forward to the book Monster Gaming, and his story has been included in the books Smartbomb, Game Boys and Dungeons and Dreamers.

 You can message him on GTribe.